The worst and best airlines for vegan food can break – or make – a vegan’s holidays!

 If you want more information on how to pressure airlines to improve their vegan offerings, contact email@example.com for free advice.

-What’s your experience of vegan food on planes?
+What’s your experience of the worst and best vegan food on planes?
 We’d love to hear from you in the comments below!